-However, studies suggest that cranberry doesn't work once you have a UTI.
-That's because it helps keep bacteria from attaching to the urinary tract.
-But it's less effective once the bacteria have already attached.
-That's why cranberry is better at preventing UTIs than treating them.
+However, studies suggest that cranberry does not work once you have a UTI.
+That is because it helps keep bacteria from attaching to the urinary tract.
+But it is less effective once the bacteria have already attached.
+That is why cranberry is better at preventing UTIs than treating them.
 UTIs should be treated with conventional antibiotics.

 Two studies showed that cranberry may also prevent the bacteria Helicobacter pylori (H. pylori) from attaching to stomach walls.
 H. pylori can cause stomach ulcers.
 So cranberries may play a role in preventing stomach ulcers.
 More research is needed to be sure cranberry helps.

-You can get cranberries fresh or frozen and in juice and concentrate forms.
+You can get cranberries fresh or frozen, and in juice and concentrate forms.
 Dried berries are also available as tablets or capsules.
-Pure cranberry juice is very sour, so most juices contain a mixture of cranberries, sweeteners -- which may make the juice less healthy -- and vitamin C. Look for a brand of cranberry juice that has the lowest amount of added sugar or is sugar-free.
+Pure cranberry juice is very sour, so most juices contain a mixture of cranberries, vitamin C, and sweeteners, which may make the juice less healthy.
+Look for a brand of cranberry juice that has the lowest amount of added sugar or is sugar-free.

 Cranberry juice is considered safe for children to drink.
 However, there is not enough evidence to say what would be a safe dose for children who tend to get UTIs.
 A child with a UTI should be seen by a doctor.